Write to the freepost address and ask for a copy of the feedback form and an information sheet to be posted to you

 Sustainability and wellbeing form a key part of our proposals.
 We will deliver a sustainable development using the 'One Planet Living®' principles, which cover all aspects of sustainable living.
 We will encourage wildlife – including the creation of a new, publicly accessible green space at the heart of the development – and will aim to improve health and wellbeing, as well as minimise carbon emissions and waste.

-The development will be largely car-free, minimising traffic impact on the surrounding area.
+The development will be largely car-free, with the exception of 2 blue badge spaces, 2 car club bays (for EVs and with charge points) and 2 loading bays, minimising traffic impact on the surrounding area.
 We are planning to establish an electric vehicle car club to assist those who occasionally require the use of a car.
+Limited vehicle movements will make the site enjoyable and easy for cyclists and pedestrians to arrive at and use.

 We will provide generous, secure bicycle parking for residents, workers and visitors, including facilities for e-bikes and cargo bikes.

-There will be solar panels on the roof of the office buildings to help generate energy for the site.
+There will be solar panels or green roofs across buildings to help generate energy from zero carbon methods.

-There will be various forms of edible planting on site available for the benefit of the whole, local community.
+There will be various forms of edible planting on site available for the benefit of the local community.
+We will be creating opportunities for accessible food growing and promote access to healthy and sustainable food, whilst supporting local food networks.

 We will be using a number of frameworks and sustainability standards as we work towards our commitment to champion environmental sustainability and align with international, national and local sustainability targets: